nic-dgl104-winter-2024/rrj-Ting-Yu-Chen/README.md

 2. [fl_chart](https://github.com/imaNNeo/fl_chart)

     I have been used [Apache ECharts](https://echarts.apache.org/) to deal with most of chart tasks on website.
 It works really well, and it provide many customized features.
 On the mobile side,  I am also wondering any customized charts available.
 Here is the libray I found most popular.
-However they don't support enough chart type , for example : gauge.
+However,in my opinion, they don't support enough chart type , for example : gauge.
 Although I saw a issue with a request feature label about that but the issue has been opened sinc 2020.

    ![checklist_fl_chart](./assets/checklist_fl_chart.png)